We can never be the better for our religion if our neighbor is the worse for it.

 gene

-Whenever I ask God what to do with my life, the only answer I ever get is, "Surprise me."
-(Eugene Shea)
+Whenever I ask God what to do with my life, the only answer I ever get is, "Surprise me!"

 Buddhists view the notion of ego-consciousness defined as an autonomous, separate self apart from the whole, as an illusion that is the root cause of suffering in the world."